fsteppich/UD-DS-ExamGradeAnalysis/README.md

 * *What exam correlates the most with the Lab Exam?*

-  The strongest correlation exits between the Foundation Exam and the Lab Exam.
+  The strongest correlation exists between the Foundation Exam and the Lab Exam.

 * *Is it possible to predict the grade in the Lab Exam based on other grades?*